 I would like to suggest that you contact the company that makes the Hummingbird mix you use and ask them to send you the list of ingredients.

-Or is it possible the syrup is converting to alcohol quickly because of the heat?
+Or is it possible the sugar water is converting to alcohol quickly because of the heat?

-So I brought my feeder in every night and out in the early mornings for a week and then did a trail run one night and left it out and the thief in the night has moved on!!!!!!!!!!!!!
+Mission accomplished, by Keri: I brought my feeder in every night and put it out in the early mornings for a week and then did a trail run one night and left it out and the thief in the night has moved on!

 Peace reigns again.